- logrolling (n.)

 - Lombard (n.)

-- from Late Latin Langobardus, proper name of a Germanic people who conquered Italy 6c. and settled in the northern region that became known as Lombardy, from Proto-Germanic Langgobardoz, often said to mean literally "Long-beards," but perhaps rather from *lang- "tall, long" + the proper name of the people (Latin Bardi).
+- from Late Latin Langobardus, proper name of a Germanic people who originated in Scandinavia, migrated to the Elbe area 1 c.
+C.E., then to Pannonia (5 c.) and in 6 c. conquered northern Italy and settling in the northern region that became known as Lombardy, ruling for two centuries.
+Their name is from Proto-Germanic Langgobardoz, often said to mean literally "Long-beards," but perhaps rather from *lang- "tall, long" + the proper name of the people (Latin Bardi).
 Their name in Old English was Langbeardas (plural), but also Heaðobeardan, from heaðo "war."

 - 1690s, from Lombard + -ic.

 - chief city and capital of England, Latin Londinium (c.115), often explained as "place belonging to a man named Londinos," a supposed Celtic personal name meaning "the wild one," "but this etymology is rejected in an emphatic footnote in Jackson 1953 (p.308), and we have as yet nothing to put in its place" [Margaret Gelling, "Signposts to the Past: Place-Names and the History of England," Chichester, 1978].
 London Bridge the children's singing game is attested from 1827.
 London broil "large flank steak broiled then cut in thin slices" attested by 1939, American English; London fog first attested 1830.

 - Londoner (n.)

 - "resident or native of London," mid-15c., from London + -er (1).
 Earlier (late 14c.) was Anglo-French Londenois.